FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiSystemId.md

 ## <a name="startSysid"></a>Running the System Identification Tool
 The *System Identification Tool* (SysId) can be opened from the **Start Tool** option in VS Code.

-> On MacOS you'll need to start it from the terminal.
-Type `python3 ~/wpilib/2022/tools/SysID.py` in the terminal.
+> On MacOS you may need to start it from the terminal.
+Type `python3 ~/wpilib/2023/tools/SysID.py` in the terminal.
+If the SysID Tool is not there then you can run `python3 ToolsUpdater.py` from the `~/wpilib/2023/tools/` directory.

 The *SysID Tool* display should look like this: